-- Final Fantasy IV may have written the book on this trope.
-Baigan had two snake-like arms when you fight him, that will actually continue to hover in midair and have to be killed separately even if you kill the entire rest of the body.
+- Final Fantasy IV Baigan has two snake-like arms when you fight him, that will actually continue to hover in midair and have to be killed separately even if you kill the entire rest of the body.
 The CPU of the giant robot has an Attacker and Defender support system.
 Although in the DS remake, Baigan's arms self-destruct the first chance they get once the body is killed.

-- Final Fantasy VII had several in the later portion of the game.
+- The game has several in the later portion of the game.
 There was the Carry Armor in the underwater reactor, stage 2 of the Hojo fight, and Jenova SYNTHESIS in the Final Dungeon, immediately followed by the battle against Bizarro Sephiroth which, in addition to having separately attacking hands, has a mini-Sephy which heals him and a self-resurrecting chest-thingie whose being dead allows the main part to take damage at all.

 - Both Emerald and Ruby Weapon qualify as well.
 Ruby Weapon won't deploy its tentacles in combat until your party is down to one (living) member; until then, it just banishes your characters from the battle one by one.
 In Emerald Weapon's case it's not really limbs, but rather a pair of extra eyes on each shoulder.
 Killing all of them provokes its ultimate attack.

-- Final Fantasy VIII had the final battle against Ultimecia, where she has a separate target in her chest from which both she and you can draw an über-spell called Apocalypse.
+- Final Fantasy VIII has the final battle against Ultimecia, where she has a separate target in her chest from which both she and you can draw an über-spell called Apocalypse.

 - Final Fantasy IX had Kraken, the water fiend, and his water-shooting tentacles.

-- Final Fantasy X-2 lets you play as one of these in battle: each character has a Special Dressphere, which changes her into a powerful form with two extra parts which replace the two other party members.
+- The game lets you play as one of these in battle: each character has a Special Dressphere, which changes her into a powerful form with two extra parts which replace the two other party members.

-- Likewise, the game's final boss, Vegnagun, requires you to defeat all of its parts in various boss fights before you confront Vegnagun itself.
+- The game's final boss, Vegnagun, requires you to defeat all of its parts in various boss fights before you confront Vegnagun itself.
 And those parts often have their own extra parts.

 - The Final Boss in Final Fantasy XII: Revenant Wings has two hands and his chest targetable.
 Taking out the hands first isn't necessary, just highly recommended.

-- Final Fantasy XIII has the Havoc Skytank boss, whose multiple parts will be shooting you with every weapon available in quick succession.
+- The game has the Havoc Skytank boss, whose multiple parts will be shooting you with every weapon available in quick succession.
 While you can just blow away the main body, demolishing the side components will cause much damage to the boss via Explosive Instrumentation and cut down on the attacks flying your way at the same time.

-- Similarly, there is also the first battle with Barthandelus, whose armor/body parts must be destroyed to lower the main body's high damage resistance.
+- The first battle with Barthandelus, whose armor/body parts must be destroyed to lower the main body's high damage resistance.

 - The Adamantoise and its variants have front legs that can be attacked separately; defeating them both causes the creature to temporarily fall to the ground, lowering its damage resistance and halting its punishing attacks to allow you to wail on it.